MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/step-1-set-up-the-visual-basic-project.md

 mtps_version: v=office.15
 ---

-# Step 1: Set Up the Visual Basic Project
+# Step 1: Set up the Visual Basic project

 **Applies to**: Access 2013, Office 2013

-## Step 1: Set Up the Visual Basic Project

 In this scenario, it is assumed that you have Microsoft Visual Basic 6.0 or later, ADO 2.5 or later, and the Microsoft OLE DB Provider for Internet Publishing installed on your system.